cooper/quiki/doc/blocks.md

 ```

 **Attributes**.
 Lists support attribute fetching and assignment, which allows
-you to retrieve and set their values using the wikifier variable attribute
+you to retrieve and set their values using the quiki variable attribute
 syntax.
 ```
 @alphabet: list {